Math Says Don't Slow Down At Red Lights

 Expected Value Of Kinetic Energy

-Really, we want to maximize the expected value of our kinetic energy, proportional to the square of our speed.
-Specifically, we want:
+Really, we care about how much energy we lose when braking, and the corresponding amount of energy we’ll need to re-add by pedaling once we pass the light.
+This means we want to maximize the expected value of our kinetic energy, which is proportional to the square of our speed.
+Specifically, we have this problem:

 This is a harder problem than the one we just solved, and will take more work to reach a proof of an optimal solution.

-This integral doesn’t directly work out to a nice physical quantity like in the previous case.
-So we are going to need to try to use calculus of variations, the field of math that tries to find optimal functions to solve some problem.
+This integral doesn’t directly work out to a nice physical quantity that we already know like in the previous case.
+So instead, we’ll try to use calculus of variations, the field of math that tries to find optimal functions to solve some problem.

 Let us phrase our problem in the typical language of the Calculus of variations, with an action functional \(s[v]\) and a Lagrangian \(L\):